Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/references/wpcli.md

 We recommend adding a new git remote to the repository, so that you can push changes to GitHub for pull requests.

+## Using WP-CLI from the virutal machine

+SSH into the virtual machine with `vagrant ssh`.

+To run WP-CLI commands for a specific site change into the following directory: `cd ../../srv/www`.

+Then change into a directory for a specific site: `cd wordpress-one` to run WP-CLI commands for that site.

 ## Resources

 There are already a lot of guides about WP CLI: